mre/swarm-demo/README.md

                                              |              |
                                              +--------------+

-The containers are golang webservers that take an int and return `true` if the int is a prime number and `false` otherwise.
+The servers are golang webservers that take an int and return `true` if the int is a prime number and `false` otherwise.
-The traffic to the containers is load-balanced with a HAproxy.
+The traffic to the containers is load-balanced with HAproxy.
 Swarm is used for scaling the number of webservers.

 # Usage

-First start haproxy and consul by `./start_haproxy.sh`.
+First start haproxy and consul with `./start_haproxy.sh`.
 You can add new servers with `./start_primeserver.sh`.
-This will create new instance of the primeserver container.
+This will create a new instance of the primeserver container.

 # Maintainers